-Retirement is the time in life where we get to enjoy the fruits of our labor.
+Retirement is the time in life when we get to enjoy the fruits of our labour.
 For some, this means finally being able to own a cottage and enjoy a life of leisure in an area they find scenic and relaxing.
 You may lean towards buying a pre-existing structure, but there are several significant advantages available when building your own.

 Some of today’s cottages are so elaborate that you can easily mistake them for a regular home.
 However, it is wise to adopt a simpler layout, if you hope to safely inhabit a cottage well into your senior years.

 Choosing a single floor with no level changes means if you encounter mobility issues later on, you won’t be burdened with stairs or the costly installation of a chair elevator lift.

 Also, think about a “zero step” entrance that allows you to simply walk in from outside without using stairs or stepping over a barrier.
 It would truly be a shame if the layout of your cottage meant you could no longer use it as a senior citizen.